 Construction plans will be clearly communicated to the local community in advance.

-The first units should be ready for occupation in late 2022.
+The first units should be ready for occupation in early 2024.

 A number of other developers will be involved.
 Our overall master plan will ensure there is quality and continuity between different pockets of development.